DrugPilot: LLM-based Parameterized Reasoning Agent for Drug Discovery: Methods

 LLMs cannot always perfectly select tools and pass parameters with complete correctness in both content and format.
 Additionally, LLMs tend to forget the initial task during long conversations.
-To address these issues, we propose a feedback and focus mechanism, named Fe-Fo, to help LLMs correct errors and maintain focus, making their output more controllable.
+To address these issues, we propose a feedback-focus mechanism, named Fe-Fo, to help LLMs correct errors and maintain focus, making their output more controllable.

 In the feedback mechanism, we alleviate common reasoning issues by feeding error information back to LLMs.
 When calling drug-related tools, the reasoning output of LLMs exhibits a series of common issues, as illustrated in Appendix \ref{app:reason_errors}.
 We have verified these issues and designed corresponding feedback prompts for each error type.
 These prompts describe the type and cause of the error in detail and explicitly instruct the LLMs to regenerate the output according to the requirements based on this information.